linuxboot/book/cpu/README.md

 with those from your machine.
 You might, for example, `cpu` into an ARM system, and hence only need a `/home`, but nothing else.

-The CPU_NAMESPACE is an optional environment variable that lets you control the namespace.
+The -namespace switch lets you control the namespace.
 It is structured somewhat like a path variable, with :-seperated components.
+The default value is ```/lib:/lib64:/usr:/bin:/etc:/home```.
+You can modify it or even force it to be empty: ```-namespace=""```, for example.
 If it is empty, cpud will only mount the 9p server on /tmp/cpu.
-If CPU_NAMESPACE is not set in the environment, cpud will not expect a 9p server from the client and will not do a 9p mount on /tmp/cpu.

 This following example will cpu to an ARM64 host, sharing /home, but nothing else.

 ```
-CPU_NAMESPACE=/home cpu arm /bin/date
+cpu arm -namespace=/home /bin/date
 ```

 For an different architecture system, we might want to specify that the /bin, /lib, and other directories have a different path on the remote than they have locally.
-The CPU_NAMESPACE allows this specifcation via an = sign:
+The -namespace switch allows this via an = sign:

 ```
-CPU_NAMESPACE="/bin=/arm/bin:/usr=/arm/usr:/lib=/arm/lib:/home" cpu arm /bin/date
+cpu -namespace /lib:/lib64:/usr:/bin:/etc:/home arm /bin/date
 ```

 In this case, /bin, /usr, and /lib on the remote system are supplied by /arm/bin,